How does Sprk work with the British Business Bank?

 The initial £20m has the potential to help fund hundreds of SMEs to achieve their goals of advancing technology and research in the UK into some of the most complex issues that are faced around net zero, AI and sustainability.”

-What does British Business Investments do?
+What does the British Business Bank do?

 Smaller businesses are vital to the UK’s economy.
 They employ millions of people and are responsible for almost half of the private sector’s turnover.